databendlabs/databend/docs/doc/13-sql-reference/51-connect-parameters.md

 );
 ```

-The parameters within the CONNECTION parameter vary for different storage services based on their specific requirements and authentication mechanisms.
+The connection parameters vary for different storage services based on their specific requirements and authentication mechanisms.
 For more information, please refer to the tables below.

 ### Amazon S3-like Storage Services